Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: METHODS

-\paragraph*{Data and Training Approach} The FINs were trained with a feed-forward neural network (DFNN) structure \cite{svozil1997introduction} with random topology using an open source imaging dataset.
-For each of the images, we extracted radiomics features using PyRadiomics \cite{van2017computational}.
-Next, for each feature, a separate neural network was trained to imitate the feature, given the image.
-Several network topological configurations were explored at random, and the best configuration was retained.
+Using PyRadiomics \cite{van2017computational}, we first computed radiomics features on images from TCIA\cite{lungCT}.
+Next, for each feature, a separate FIN was trained to imitate the feature, given the image.
+Each FIN was a deep feed-forward neural network (DFNN).
 For each FIN, we used a $relu$ as the activation function for feature approximation.
 The training was conducted on a \textit{NVIDIA A100 GPU}.
-Following training, the FINs were integrated within a baseline network for the experimental task at hand (see following section).
+Several topological configurations were explored at random and the best configuration was retained (see the online repository to access the final FIN for each feature).
+Following training, the FINs were integrated within the baseline network for the experimental tasks in Section III.